pamelon/Azure-ALK/Classes/Class-19.04/Class-19.04.md

 6. Choose your pricing tier and configure the rest of the settings as desired.
 7. Click "Review + create" to review your settings, and then click "Create" to create the database.
 8. Once the database is created, navigate to it in the Azure portal.
+9. Go to Overview and click to 'Configure Access'.
+In the Firewall rules, add your client IPv4 address.
-9. Click on "Query editor" in the toolbar to open the SQL query editor.
+10. Go back to the SQL Database and Click on "Query editor" in the toolbar to open the SQL query editor.
-10. In the query editor, create a new schema by running the following SQL query:
+11. In the query editor, create a new schema by running the following SQL query:

 CREATE SCHEMA UserSchema;

-11. Next, create a new table in the schema by running the following SQL query:
+12. Next, create a new table in the schema by running the following SQL query:

 CREATE TABLE UserSchema.UserTable (
    Id INT PRIMARY KEY,